Dion O'Neale: Commentary

-By March 2022, when Omicron had caused a major spike in daily cases, O'Neale urged New Zealanders to continue declaring test results so modellers could have confidence in the numbers they were putting out, as they needed data other than hospitalisation rates which were late on the "disease progression pipeline."
-With numbers of infections continuing to rise, predictions were made early in April 2022 by O'Neale that Auckland was likely to be in the "tail of infections, while other regions were still closer to their peak" and with an expected drop in case numbers after this, there could be "about 5000 new cases per day for the whole country if all the regions have managed to reach that plateau at the same time."
+By March 2022, when Omicron had caused a major spike in daily cases, O'Neale urged New Zealanders to continue declaring test results so modellers could have confidence in the numbers they were putting out, as they needed data other than hospitalisation rates which were late on the "disease progression pipeline".
+With numbers of infections continuing to rise, predictions were made early in April 2022 by O'Neale that Auckland was likely to be in the "tail of infections, while other regions were still closer to their peak", and with an expected drop in case numbers after this, there could be "about 5000 new cases per day for the whole country if all the regions...managed to reach that plateau at the same time".

 When New Zealand recorded more than one million cases of COVID-19 on the 10 May 2022, O'Neale and other modellers said that was an underestimation of infections, which were more likely to have been around three million.
-O'Neale noted this presented "challenges for New Zealand down the line – making it more difficult to predict subsequent waves, reinfection rates, or the burden of long Covid."
+O'Neale noted this presented "challenges for New Zealand down the line – making it more difficult to predict subsequent waves, reinfection rates, or the burden of long Covid".

 As New Zealand entered the Christmas holiday period in 2022 and it looked likely that COVID-19 numbers would increase, O'Neale as Co-lead of the Network Contagion Modelling programme at Auckland University, said that even though the pathogen might not be as serious as earlier ones, there could be bigger impacts on the health system as the modelling was suggesting one in 20 people could get the infection.
-He noted as many as 30 to 40 percent of infections are asymptomatic, and recommended people take rapid antigen tests as a precaution before going to social events or visiting people who are vulnerable.
+He noted as many as 30 to 40 percent of infections were asymptomatic, and recommended people take rapid antigen tests as a precaution before going to social events or visiting people who were vulnerable.